Ozzy: Vampire? Vampires are pussies. I'm the Prince of fucking Darkness!

 Everyone Has Standards: He was kicked out of Black Sabbath for his drug and alcohol use — he had been doped up on cocaine and alcohol for the past thirty hours; when the drugs wore off, he slept through an entire gig.
 Really, when a heavy metal band in the 1970s (especially them) thinks you're overdoing those, you know you have a problem.

 Evil Laugh: From time to time, and not just in songs.
-He can sound pretty evil when he's just laughing at something he finds amusing, without even trying.
-If not evil, than at the very least a bit crazy.
+He can sound pretty evil when he's just laughing at something he finds amusing, without even trying - or if not evil, than at the very least a bit crazy.

 Forbidden Fruit: In "Walk on Water" he sings about sharing this with the daughter of a magic man.